 - Weekly or monthly stats on how many VITA clients your organization has served

-- “Top Ten” lists.
+- “Top Ten” style lists.
 For example, you could share our “Top Six Reasons to File Your Taxes for Free” blog post

 - Volunteer spotlights and thank yous